kanishka-linux/kawaii-player/README.md

 		$ mplayer -loop 0 http://192.168.2.2:9001/

-**Experimental Headless Mode using Xvfb:** It's possible to use the server in headless mode using xvfb (Available only in latest git commit, not in release section).
-Users need to install xvfb first and then should run following command:
+**Experimental Headless Mode using Xvfb:** It's possible to use the server in headless mode using xvfb.
+Users need to install **xvfb** first and then should run following command:

 		$ xvfb-run --server-args="-screen 0 640x480x16" kawaii-player --start-media-server --update-video-db --update-music-db